 Stack Analysis and Actions Taken to Improve Grid Reliability

 Following these events, the state’s energy agencies initiated a series of actions to investigate the causes of the August 2020 blackouts and to reduce the likelihood of future blackouts under similar circumstances.
-On November 20, 2020, the CPUC initiated R.20-11-003 to identify and execute all actions within its authority to ensure reliable electric service in the event of similar extreme heat waves.
+On November 20, 2020, the CPUC issued R.20-11-003 to identify and execute all actions within its authority to ensure reliable electric service in the event of similar extreme heat waves.
 Additionally, Governor Gavin Newsom ordered the state’s energy agencies to investigate and report on the root causes of the events leading to the August 2020 blackouts.
 These findings were included in the Final Root Cause Analysis Report published on January 13, 2021, and were primarily related to climate change-induced extreme weather conditions, availability of energy supply, and adequacy of market practices to meet associated energy demands.

 Building on these efforts, the state’s energy agencies conducted a comprehensive system-wide analysis, or stack analysis, to compare forecasted demand to the capacity of all existing resources and resources expected to be online in 2022.
 This stack analysis was conducted using two planning reserve margin (PRM) scenarios.
 The PRM is comprised of a margin for required operating reserves, an allowance for above average demand, and a system-wide generator forced outage rate to meet demand during peak demand periods.
 The first scenario used a 15 percent PRM, which has been California’s standard since 2004.
 The second scenario used a 17.5 percent PRM, which was recently adopted by the CPUC as an interim approach that effectively increases the PRM beginning summer 2021 to address the findings of the Final Root Cause Analysis Report.
 The 17.5 percent PRM is discussed in greater detail below.